mbanerjeepalmer/maurice-fm/src/routes/learn-to-code.md

 So, by the end of the 15 minutes it takes you to read this, when someone asks you 'Can you code?'
 I hope you'll be able to answer 'Yes'.

 Well, not quite.
 But I think that you'll be more confident than if you had taken a 25 hour 'learn to code' course on Codecademy.
 Maybe you'll be able to say 'I can't code, but I know how the pieces fit together'.
-[1] Better still, this post only takes X minutes to read.
+[1] Better still, this post only takes 15 minutes to read.

 You're going to learn what code is, what coders do all day and why code matters.